-The NFPA hazard identification label is in the form of a large diamond that contains four smaller diamonds of different colors.
-It was created to quickly alert firefighters and other emergency personnel arriving on the scene of a fire to the risks associated with hazardous chemicals in the area so that appropriate precautions could be taken.
-The different colored diamonds that make up the large diamond indicate:
+The NFPA hazard identification label is a large diamond that contains four smaller diamonds of different colors.
+It was created to quickly alert emergency personnel to the risks associated with hazardous chemicals.
+The different colored diamonds indicate:

 - Health hazards (blue diamond)